thewoolleyman/geminstaller/spec/gems/gems/stubgem-1.0.0/README.txt

 == FEATURES/PROBLEMS:

-* This stub gem is embedded in the geminstaller project to allow testing without relying on the actual gem installion dirs.
+* This stub gem is embedded in the geminstaller project to allow testing without manually starting a local gem server.

 == SYNOPSYS:

-  Allows geminstaller tests to install/uninstall gems without impacting local gem repository.
+  Allows geminstaller tests to install/uninstall gems without running a local gem server or depending on real gems..

 == REQUIREMENTS: